ssuresh1228/DevOps-notes/detailed-notes/buildspec-deepdive.md

 	- since the docker image is destroyed after the build, we have to specify the files we want to keep (e.g. save to S3)

 - `cache` block
-	- can cache certain paths to speed up CodeBuild deployments
+	- can cache certain file paths to speed up CodeBuild deployments

 ### buildspec key points
 - Can specify different phases for install, pre_build, build, and post_build